PostHog/posthog.com/contents/handbook/wide-company.md

 This means we need to ship a _lot_ of products into one platform.
 We can see a need for at least 20.
 That's a lot of engineering work.

 After we'd started hiring, we asked ourselves a question - how could we structure the company to optimize for speed above everything else?
 I happened to go to an excellent talk by Jeff Lawson (Twilio CEO).
-It made me realize I should be asking - who ships more per person, a startup or an enterprise?
+It made me realize I should be asking, "Who ships more per person, a startup or an enterprise?"
 Clearly the former.
 Let's structure like a series of startups then.

 ## Small teams